 Whether it’s through public comment, NAB participation, or direct service in the community, we aspire for this initiative to be a catalyst of motivation for Reno citizens to become engaged with their communities.

 Individuals or businesses who give back to their community through charitable or civic contributions.
 Contributions that assist in creating a community that residents are proud to call home.

 We invite you to submit an online nomination form.
 The award recipient will be announced at City Council.
 While we know there are many citizens giving back to the community every day, one recipient will be recognized every quarter.
-Recognition are scheduled as follows:

 Ed Ferrell and Waldo

 Over the last 2 years, Ed, along with Waldo, a therapy dog, have brought smiles to those who need it most at Renown hospital.
 While a visit from a furry friend can make anyone’s day, Ed and Waldo's visits not only impacts patients in care, but also brings much joy to families.
 Ed and Waldo split their time between the South Meadows facility visiting patients in the nursing unit, residents at the assisted living facility and Children’s Hospital.
 Waldo loves to visit kids and has an acute intuition in connecting with them.

 For their service, the City of Reno recognized Ed Ferrell and Waldo at the July 27, 2016 City Council Meeting for leading the way in our community.